Legislative Action Coalition

 You are invited to join us at the Legislative Action Coalition meetings.
 No experience is necessary, just a desire to make a positive difference.
 Sign-up to receive the Zoom meeting link and more information on how you can get involved today!

-- Reduce the Special Education cross subsidy to cover the actual cost of providing services.
-For the 2022-23 school year, Robbinsdale Area Schools has budgeted $19.4 million from the general fund to cover unreimbursed Special Education costs.
+- Increase funding to cover the actual cost of providing Special Education and English Learning services.
+For the 2024-2025 school year, it is estimated Robbinsdale Area Schools will use $11.3 million from the general fund to cover unreimbursed Special Education costs.
+It is also worth noting Robbinsdale Area Schools spent almost $2 million during the 2023-2024 school year to cover English Learning services.

 Learn More